DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/ingress-nginx/proxy.md

 Their main difference is how the back-end workloads are selected: the `round_robin` algorithm selects back-end workloads in a predefined order, distributing requests evenly to each workload.
 If the performance of the back-end workloads varies widely, this may lead to load imbalance.
 This is where the `ewma` algorithm comes in to achieve load balancing.
 The `ewma` sends requests to the workload with the lowest weighted average load, and the weighted load index changes gradually as the requests come in.

-You can refer to the [installation](install.md) section and specify the following in the Helm installation configuration `.values.yaml`:
+You can refer to [Install ingress-nginx](install.md) and specify the following in the Helm installation configuration `.values.yaml`:

 ```yaml
 ingress-nginx: